Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > A pattern in which the object's behavior is determined by its state.
 An object transitions from one state to another (something needs to trigger a transition).

 > A formalized construct which manages state and transitions is called a state machine.

+## Strategy

+> Enables the exact behavior of a system to be selected at run-time.

+Same algorithm at the high level with many implementations at the low level.